- Rhinoplasty Overview

 The Location of Your Surgery

-Our surgeon performs Rhinoplasty surgery at St. Francis Hospital’s Ambulatory Surgical Center.
+Our surgeons perform rhinoplasty surgery at St. Francis Hospital’s Ambulatory Surgical Center.
 Rhinoplasties are done on an outpatient basis.

-Dr. Zemmel always calls each patient personally at night to ensure their safety and see how they are feeling.
+Our surgeons always call each patient personally at night to ensure their safety and see how they are feeling.

 Our board-certified plastic surgeon at Richmond Aesthetic Surgery performs procedures in the safest method for patients.
-He performs rhinoplasty surgery under general anesthesia to minimize discomfort and provide for the safest and best surgical environment.
+They perform rhinoplasty surgery under general anesthesia to minimize discomfort and provide for the safest and best surgical environment.

-A rhinoplasty takes about two to three hours for Dr. Zemmel to perform.
+A rhinoplasty takes about two to three hours for our surgeons to perform.

 There are two major types of rhinoplasty surgery: open or closed.
 Most rhinoplasty procedures performed at Richmond Aesthetic Surgery are done through an open approach to fully visualize your nose and optimize your result.
 Both open and closed rhinoplasty surgeries involve incisions on the inside of your nostril.
 However, the open approach makes an inconspicuous scar across the small vertical part of the nose (columella).
 By doing so, your surgeon can fully visualize all structures of the nose.